 I loved all my teammates for my four years there.
 They are definitely people who I consider family, and we still keep in touch to this day.
 My three favorite teammates would have to be Eric McAllister, Tyrell Sturdivant, and Scott King.

 You are currently a free agent.
 What’s next in your career?

 I am still figuring that part out with my agent.
 We have a lot of options, so right now.
 I’m just taking my time to enjoy the off-season and to get better.

 Jameel has a chance to prove himself again with Team USA playing for Coach Jeff Van Gundy.
 Hopefully, this gives him enough exposure to get another call to play in the NBA again.
-He has proved himself once before, time will only tell, but Jameel Warney’s skillset is enough for him to have a role in the NBA.
+Once before, he has proved himself time will only tell, but Jameel Warney’s skillset is enough for him to have a role in the NBA.